 9. Check out local universities' research initiatives.

 Sterling D. traveled to Chile, where she met an artisan who gave her a job.
-Read about how she made this happen here.
 This could feel very risky, but it can be incredibly rewarding and worthwhile.
 Picking up a new job on the road is a great way to financially support yourself without having your savings account take a hit.

-Need travel fees?
+Need travel funds?
 Don't be afraid to work at home for a bit.